thcorre/phnog2025-workshop/docs/dc-lab/README.md

 ## Telemetry stack

-SR Linux has first-class Streaming Telemetry support thanks to 100% YANG coverage of state and config data.
+SR Linux has first-class streaming telemetry support thanks to 100% YANG coverage of state and config data.

 The wholistic coverage enables SR Linux users to stream **any** data off of the NOS with on-change, sample, or target-defined support.
 A discrepancy in visibility across APIs is not about SR Linux.

 Telemetry is at the core of this lab.
 The following stack of software solutions has been chosen for it: